japgolly/scalajs-react/README.md

 - Anything ES6-related should be easy to add now.
 Please contribute if interested.
   - Facades over ES6-based JS classes.
 (I tried briefly but didn't get the JS working.)
   - Scala-based ES6-based classes.
 Because it's important to some people.
 (Apparently its faster but I'm yet to see any benchmarks or other evidence supporting this.)
-  - Once the above works, it would be good to be able to choose a backend type for `ReactComponentB`.
+  - Once the above works, it would be good to be able to choose a backend type for `ScalaComponent.build`.

 # Release note / migration reminders